-One vital micronutrient in our body is Collagen, which is a type of protein and is one of the main blocks of our skin.
+One vital micronutrient in our body is collagen, a protein type, and is one of our skin's main blocks.
 By giving our skin its thickness, suppleness, and strength, you will also find Collagen in the bones, tendons, and ligaments.
 The body naturally makes Collagen by breaking down dietary protein into amino acids (organic molecules) that comprise a basic amino group; this Amino Acid is an essential compound that produces various proteins that our body needs, including Collagen.

 Unfortunately, Collagen starts to deteriorate with age; genetics and lifestyle play a critical role in affecting how fast the degradation happens.
-Environmental factors such as sun damage, bad habits such as smoking, and poor diet all create free radical damage collagen, one of the culprits of the degeneration of our skin.
+Environmental factors such as sun damage, bad habits such as smoking, and poor diet all create free radical damage collagen, one of the culprits of our skin's degeneration.

 4. Peptides to help boost Collagen for skin

-As we age, our collagen production decreases, and it breaks down, Peptides help reparative treatments to combat specific signs of aging like signs of wrinkles, loss of density, and changes in textures.
+As we age, our collagen production decreases.
+As a result, it breaks down; peptides help reparative treatments combat specific signs of aging like wrinkles, loss of density, and changes in textures.

 So, think of the peptide as the messenger between skin cells.
-When applied topically in skincare, it will relax wrinkles, stop collagen degradation, and increase collagen production and maintain the youthfulness of our skin by slowing down the sign of aging and have the appearance of more youthful and supple skin.
+When applied topically in skincare, it will relax wrinkles, stop collagen degradation, increase collagen production and maintain our skin's youthfulness by slowing down the sign of aging and having the appearance of more youthful and supple skin.

 5. Retinol to fight the sign of aging, make skin smooth and firm.

-Retinol is a vitamin A derivative that has been praised as one of the most effective treatments for acne, but most recently has become part of a daily skincare routine.
-The benefits of Retinol include promoting skin renewal, removing the brown spot, improving skin texture, and reducing the visible signs of aging due to sun exposure, fine line, and wrinkle.
+Retinol is a vitamin A derivative that has been praised as one of the most effective acne treatments, but most recently has become part of a daily skincare routine.
+Retinol's benefits include promoting skin renewal, removing the brown spot, improving skin texture, and reducing the visible signs of aging due to sun exposure, fine line, and wrinkle.
 This powerful antioxidant fights free radicals, one of our skin's biggest Enemies.

-To simplify; Under Vitamin A derivatives contain a group of families.
-One of them is a retinoid family and members of this family, including Retinoic Acid (Retin-A, Different, Renova), Retinol, and so forth.
+To simplify, Under Vitamin A derivatives contain a group of families.
+One of them is a retinoid family and family members, including Retinoic Acid (Retin-A, Different, Renova), Retinol, and so forth.
 They all share the same last name, Retinoid.
-You can obtain Retinol without a prescription that has numerous studies and has evidence-backed topical medication for diminishing fine line and visible signs of aging due to sun exposure.
+You can obtain Retinol without a prescription with numerous studies and has evidence-backed topical medication for diminishing fine lines and visible signs of aging due to sun exposure.
 Another strong medicine for the Retinoid family that you can get over the counter is Differin medication specially formulated to treat acne.

 While the cosmetic industry is saturated with skincare products that promise to reverse and prevent the sign of aging, there is only one "Gold standard" product that dermatologists and FDA approved effective- None other than Retinol.

-6. Niacinamide protect skin from inflammation and contain Antioxidant Properties.
+6. Niacinamide protects the skin from inflammation and contains Antioxidant Properties.

-The culprit of all the skin conditions that can cause damages and inflammation to our skin are the environmental aggressors such as pollution, stress, or poor lifestyle and diet.
+The culprit of all the skin conditions that will damage and cause inflammation of our skin is the environmental aggressors such as pollution, stress, or poor lifestyle and diet.
 Niacinamide (Vitamin B3) can help our skin problem and fix it, and it can also help the body perform critical tasks, like indicating DNA and converting carbohydrates into fats and proteins.
-Vitamin B3 derivative suppressed melanin (uneven color skin area of dark spots that appears on mature skin) from reaching the surface of the skin.
+Vitamin B3 derivative suppressed melanin (uneven color skin area of dark spots that appears on mature skin) from reaching the skin's surface.

 7. Coenzyme Q10 (COQ10) for growth and maintenance.

-Is active in mitochondria (the engine of our cell) in all living cells, Coenzyme Q10 is an antioxidant that the body produces naturally.
-The cells that need energy the most are the essential parts of our body, such as the heart, liver, and kidney, which contains the most abundant mitochondria.
+It is active in mitochondria (the engine of our cell) in all living cells; Coenzyme Q10 is an antioxidant that the body produces naturally.
+The cells that need energy the most are the essential parts of our body, such as the heart, liver, and kidney, which contain the most abundant mitochondria.
 Therefore, they need the most Coq10 to help transfer the energy that it requires to function correctly.
-Also known as Ubiquinone, Coenzyme q10 integrated into the mitochondria cells throughout the body and where it stores and regulates the conversion of fats and sugar into energy.
+Ubiquinone, Coenzyme q10 integrated into the mitochondria cells throughout the body and stores and regulated fats and sugar's conversion into energy.

-Why we need CoQ10 to maintain youthful and healthy skin?
+Why do we need CoQ10 to maintain youthful and healthy skin?
 Our skin is a large, sophisticated biological membrane; it's alive and can regenerate and repair itself and produces CoQ10 naturally to destroy free radicals in the cells.
-As complicated as it is, our skin consists of two essential proteins; One is protein elastin that gives our skin it's elasticity.
-The other is Collagen, a protein that responsible for skin strength.
+As complicated as it is, our skin consists of two essential proteins: protein elastin which gives our skin its elasticity.
+The other is Collagen, a protein that is responsible for skin strength.
 These proteins are building blocks of our skin.
-As we age, its productions tend to decrease, make the skin cell more vulnerable to damage, our skin suffers the result of being tired, inelastic skin, and wrinkles.
+As we age, its productions tend to decrease, making the skin cell more vulnerable to damage; our skin suffers from being tired, inelastic skin, and wrinkles.
 Fortunately, we can also get CoQ10 through our diet, supplements, and skincare products.
 CoQ10 will help regenerate our skin and help combat our common enemy-free radicals.

 8. Ceramides to help improve barrier function.

-Ceramides are lipids, some kind of fat molecules which make up a significant proportion of cell membrane that provides a smooth plumpness skin that we desired.
-Similar to Collagen, Ceramides are vital components of the epidermis and play a key role in barrier protection of the skin, the outermost layer of your skin, which comes in contact with the exposure elements such as an environmental stressors.
+Ceramides are lipids, some fat molecules that make up a significant cell membrane proportion that provides a smooth plumpness skin that we desired.
+Like Collagen, Ceramides are vital components of the epidermis and play a key role in barrier protection of the skin, the outermost layer of your skin, which comes in contact with the exposure elements such as environmental stressors.
 It captures and binds water to stay hydrated.
 It also maintains skin moisture levels, preventing dry and irritated skin.
-In other words; Form of barriers that keep the contagion out and the nutrients inside the skin.
+In other words; the Form of barriers that keep the contagion out and the nutrients inside the skin.

 Although your skin does naturally create its ceramides, like everything else that our body produces mostly declines as we age.
-While you can't completely stop the decrease of your natural levels of ceramides but by incorporating ceramide into your regime would help increase the level with the cream to top up the ceramide levels in the skin.
+While you can't completely stop the decrease of your natural levels of ceramides, incorporating ceramide into your regime would help increase the level with the cream to top up the skin's ceramides level.
 It will simultaneously repair skin barriers and diminish inflammation.

 9. Hyaluronic Acid helps slow down the effect of aging and hydrate skin.

 Hyaluronic Acid has so many benefits for your skin that it's a must-have for every skincare routine, including an anti-aging ingredient.
-If you are looking for a more hydrated, dewy, and plump complexion, you know what to get.
-And one of the great things of Hyaluronic Acid is ideal for all skin types.
+So if you are looking for a more hydrated, dewy, and plump complexion, you know what to get.
+And one of the great things about Hyaluronic Acid is that it is ideal for all skin types.